mentorapp/railsapp/README.md

 *Models*

-We have the following Models: booking, mentor, review, search and user.
+We have the following Models: Booking, Mentor, Review, Search and User.

 *Views*